nrfconnect/sdk-nrf/samples/zigbee/ncp/README.rst

   It contains the source code for all parts of the ZBOSS library for the NCP host.
   This allows you to recompile the library for the designated hardware platform.
   Running the ZBOSS NCP Host requires a PC with an operating system compatible with the 64-bit Ubuntu 18.04 Linux.
-* The :ref:`Zigbee network coordinator <zigbee_network_coordinator_sample>` sample programmed on one separate device.
 * The :ref:`zigbee_light_bulb_sample` sample programmed on one separate device.

-This means that you need at least three development kits for testing this sample.
+This means that you need at least two development kits for testing this sample.

 .. figure:: /images/zigbee_ncp_sample_overview.svg
    :alt: Zigbee NCP sample setup overview